Ways to help

 However, it wasn’t until 2007 when I sought advice from my GP, which followed with a referral to the neurology department for genetic testing at the Western General Hospital in Edinburgh.
 The main reason I approached my GP was due to increased difficulty with my walking, as I was by now bearing my weight unevenly, walking more and more sideways when faced with even the smallest incline or uneven surface – not to mention difficulty in clearing my feet whilst climbing stairs.
 Damn those stairs!
 My walking pace has significantly slowed and continues to do so.

-So here I am.
-31 years of age.
-‘It is in full swing’ as they say and is continuing to develop.
+So here I am, ‘It is in full swing’ as they say and is continuing to develop.
 All I will say is; yes it sucks, hugely, but I will not allow it to completely destroy my life – even if I do end up in a wheelchair sooner than expected.
 Accepting it, adapting and learning from it, as well as educating others is why I am here to ring-fence fundraising into vital research and get clinical trials supported, started and completed.

 I endeavor throughout the rest of my life journey living with FSHD to inform and support you and your loved ones too.

-You can support Alexandra’s Family Fund for FSHD on JustGiving.
+You can follow Alexandra’s Family Fund for FSHD’s journey through their Facebook Page.